byronverz/byronverz.github.io/Data_is_Not_the_Next_Oil.md

 The next point that is not spoken about enough is ownership.
 Currently, most countries that want to stick with the times have published acts or regulations stating you own the personal data you generate; however, service providers ultimately have control over that data.
-This could mean selling your data, allowing governments and law enforcement to peer into what you generate without your knowing and often without any probable cause.
+You may be able to request the deletion of your data from storage, but the insight or report that your data helped generate when aggregated with others, that's never yours.
+This could mean selling your data (or at least the insights it generates), allowing governments and law enforcement to peer into what you generate without your knowing and often without any probable cause.
 So, do you really own it if you cannot refuse these use cases?
 This point can really expand into multiple pages, so instead I implore you to ponder on the idea of “owning your data” and if you truly do feel like you own the location data you generate